extism/docs/docs/integrate-into-your-codebase/dotnet-host-sdk.md

     - host sdk
 ---

-# Using the Dotnet Host SDK
+# Using the .NET Host SDK

 ### 1. Install the Nuget Package